Connect with others who understand.

 These drugs may be given alone, as single agents, or in combination regimens.

-While these treatments are often effective at first, most people are eventually diagnosed with RRMM.
+Although these treatments are often effective at first, most people are eventually diagnosed with RRMM.
 “Relapsed myeloma” means that the cancer comes back after being destroyed in the first round of treatment.
 “Refractory myeloma” means that the cancer becomes resistant or stops responding to treatments.

-5. Like All Drugs, BiTE Treatment Can Have Side Effects
+5. BiTE Treatment Can Have Side Effects

 • Fever